 LGI Residencies offer artists the freedom to explore new ideas, develop new works and cultivate their choreographic practice.
 Studio space and administrative support are offered by LGI, as well as the opportunity to share outcomes of the residency in a way that best supports the artist in residence.

 Out of Time residencies take place during evenings and weekends.
 This format offers choreographers more flexibility in their schedule as well as optimising the use of these stunning studio spaces.

-For more information on LGI’s residency program and the other 2018 Artists-in-Residence, please visit our Residency page.
+For more information on LGI’s residency program and the other 2018 Artists-in-Residence, please visit the Residency tab on our Programs page.